natgo/wt-wiki-scraper/README.md

 ### How does it work
 1. The app starts by querying a public api on wiki.warthunder.com for vehicles and downloads all vehicle pages
-2. Parses the internal vehicle name from wiki pages
+2. Parses the internal vehicle name from wiki pages and combine them with internal gamedata
 3. Reads from game files data for all vehicles and parses it to out/final.json

 ## Development